 Millheim - Aaronsburg is a very small town located in the state of Pennsylvania.
-With a population of 3,635 people and just one neighborhood, Millheim - Aaronsburg is the 419th largest community in Pennsylvania.
-Millheim - Aaronsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,649 people and just one neighborhood, Millheim - Aaronsburg is the 419th largest community in Pennsylvania.
+Much of the housing stock in Millheim - Aaronsburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Millheim - Aaronsburg is a blue-collar town, with 42.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Millheim - Aaronsburg is a town of managers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Millheim - Aaronsburg who work in management occupations (13.84%), office and administrative support (7.95%), and teaching (6.62%).

-The percentage of adults in Millheim - Aaronsburg who are college-educated is close to the national average for all communities of 21.84%: 20.34% of the adults in Millheim - Aaronsburg have a bachelor's degree or advanced degree.
+The education level of Millheim - Aaronsburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.34% of adults 25 and older in Millheim - Aaronsburg have a college degree.

 The per capita income in Millheim - Aaronsburg in 2022 was $28,564, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $114,256 for a family of four.
 However, Millheim - Aaronsburg contains both very wealthy and poor people as well.